torkelo/jest-class-spec/README.md

 beforeEach( ()=> {
    aVar = new SomeType;
-   // This also no accessable by test and would require a type definition for an outer variable :( const context = {
+   // This variable is not accessible by test and would require a type new definition for an outer variable :( const context = {
        prop1: 'hello';
        prop2: true,
    }
-   // This is not accessable
+   // This is not accessible
    const service = new MyService(context);
 });